rbrastad/data-PULL/README.md

 # Examples and feature application

-An example application is created to testing purpose from the examples.
+An example application is created for testing.
 The application can be downloaded and installed on a test server:
 <https://github.com/rbrastad/data-pull/blob/master/build/DataPullExamples.jar?raw=true>